Inclusive Language: What You Need to Know When Casting

 Specifically, when casting trans actors, ensure that you are using the pronouns they prefer.
 If you are unclear, don’t hesitate to ask.
 It’s a sign of respect to ask for a person’s preference, especially if you provide your own pronouns first.

-QuickFrame client Stoli reinforces the brand’s commitment to equality by celebrating the powerful legacy left behind by politician and gay rights activist Harvey Milk.
+QuickFrame customer Stoli reinforces the brand’s commitment to equality by celebrating the powerful legacy left behind by politician and gay rights activist Harvey Milk.

 Disability Inclusive Language